DuyguKeskek/mirca.github.io/_posts/2016-04-23-gsoc-astropy-week-one.md

 </p>

 <p style='text-align: justify;'>
-Well, during the GSoC (and after, for sure) I'm going to work for an affiliated package called <b>photutils</b>, which, among several other things, provides a set of tools for performing general photometry of astronomical sources.
+Well, during the GSoC (and after, for sure) I'm going to work for an Astropy affiliated package called <b>photutils</b>, which, among several other things, provides a set of tools for performing general photometry of astronomical sources.
 </p>

 <p style='text-align: justify;'>